To sell and market your medical device across the European Union (EU), you must have a CE marking of conformity.

 A crucial process is the Design Control or Design Dossier, which contains information about a device’s physical characteristics and construction.
 It must prove that the medical device was designed in the best way possible to minimize the risk of injuries or accidents.

 To achieve compliance, all documentation needs to be well organized, readily accessible, and easy to understand.

 - Reference to previous and similar generations

-- Instructions for use in the languages accepted in the EEA
+- Instructions in the country’s language in which the device will be sold

 - Design and manufacturing information